 Welcome to the official home of the Winter Roots Roundup Festival!
-The 8th edition of Winter Roots will take place from Wednesday, February 1st – Saturday, February 4th, 2017 in Edmonton, Alberta.
+The 8th edition of Winter Roots took place from Wednesday, February 1st – Saturday, February 4th, 2017 in Edmonton, Alberta.

 About Winter Roots Roundup VIII

 Since 2009, the Winter Roots Roundup has celebrated the best in folk, roots, and blues music in an Edmonton-based festival format produced in conjunction with UAlberta’s Sound Studies Initiative and the Moses and Frances Asch Collection of Folkways Records.
 Our mandate is to honour the work and philosophy of Folkways Records founder Moses Asch, whose life was shaped by an unshakeable belief in the power of “anything that is sound.”
 This year we are broadening the scope of our commitment to Asch’s legacy by exploring the theme “Moving Music in our Communities.”

 Music’s singular capacity to move us as humans – to stir us emotionally, to stimulate our minds, or to mobilize us in favour of a cause or conviction – is no new revelation.
 But the double entendre in our chosen theme is sincerely meant; we have let ourselves be led by questions about the ways music moves in and through communities, cities, and societies, inside and outside of established performance contexts.